Missenden Abbey Wedding Photography

 Missenden Abbey have recommended me for wedding photography for the past 15 years.
 As a result, I’ve attended over 80 weddings in this glorious location.

 History of Missenden Abbey

 The Abbey has a history of over 800 years.
 Augustinian Canons from Northern France founded it in 1133.
 Then, Henri III enjoyed the Abbot’s hospitality on a number of occasions.
 When he dissolved the monasteries, Henry VIII left the abbey to his daughter, Princess Elizabeth.

 Fast forward to 1815, and the Carrington family purchased the Abbey.
 They then settled in Buckinghamshire and devoted themselves to managing their extensive farms in the County.
 The Carrington family sold the house in 1946 to the Buckinghamshire County Council for use as an Adult Learning College.

 Following a major fire in 1985, the County Council restored the Abbey to its earlier splendour: vaulted rooms, the ceremonial staircase, stained glass and ornate plasterwork.

 Photographing weddings at Missenden Abbey

-However, my favourite backdrop is the view from underneath the venue’s famous 500 year old cedar tree, the branches frame Missenden Abbey beautifully.
-There is not a wedding I attend at the abbey when I don’t visit this dreamy spot with the newlyweds.
+However, my favourite backdrop is the view from underneath the venue’s famous 500 year old cedar tree; the branches frame the abbey beautifully.
+There is not a wedding I attend when I don’t visit this dreamy spot with the newlyweds.
 It looks incredible in daylight, but my favourite time is at dusk when the abbey is floodlit.